Blog Banner SVG

 Updated:

-A sole proprietorship comes into existence through a set of required compliance and licenses.
+A sole proprietorship is created the moment you start doing business, but a few registrations and licences make it legally recognized.
 Follow the steps mentioned below to get your Sole Proprietorship registered:

 Step 1: Choose a Business Name

-Start by choosing a unique and relevant name for your business.
+Start by choosing a unique and relevant name for your firm.
 The name should:

 • Be distinct and distinguishable